 For The Nature Conservancy, it’s also one way to mark the progress of making Great Bay healthy again.

 Seven rivers carry pollution and runoff from 52 communities into Great Bay, choking the bay with sediment and with bacteria and excess nutrients from septic systems and treated wastewater.
 Along with historic overharvesting and disease, the pollution helped nearly wipe out a massive oyster population and continues to threaten fish, birds and other creatures.

-“About 70 percent of all commercial fishery species spend part of their life cycle in the estuary,” says Alix Laferriere, coastal and marine director in New Hampshire.
+“About 70 percent of all commercial fishery species spend part of their life cycle in the estuary,” says Alix Laferriere, former coastal and marine director in New Hampshire.
 That’s why it’s so important to restore the bay, with the help of millions of oysters.

 Individual oysters clear water by filtering up to 30 gallons a day, removing suspended particles and excess nutrients.
 Clearer water helps eel grass regain a foothold, which calms the movement of sediment that can smother oyster reefs.
 Eel grass also removes carbon from the atmosphere and, like restored oyster beds, provides safe habitat for many water species.